dkirkby/hb/README.md

 ## Instructions

-Run the simulator in any modern browser by visiting https://dkirkby.github.io/hb
+Run the simulator in any modern browser by visiting https://dkirkby.github.io/hb on a computer or mobile device.

 There are two controls, steering (displayed along the bottom edge) and throttle (displayed along the right edge), which can be adjusted several ways: